picklesin/flask-stock-trading-journal/README.md

 The application includes secure authentication, trade logging, performance tracking, and dashboard analytics to help users improve trading discipline and decision-making.

 ## Testing
-For testing, keep "TESTING" and "MAIL_SUPRESS_SEND" as "True", else "False".
+For testing, keep "TESTING" and "MAIL_SUPRESS_SEND" as "True" in config.py, else "False".

 ---